mvaganov/thinkwithtools/curriculum.md

 <li> After the review, discuss what the most pursuasive and inspiring things about the pages.
 Did the AI output surprise anyone?
 </ul></details>
 <details><summary>Use AI to generate fake review sites (good/bad reviews)</summary><ul>
-<li> In class exercise: Have an LLM generate a fake reviews site with fake reveiws. include good reviews and bad reviews
+<li> In class exercise: Have an LLM generate a fake reviews site with fake reveiws, possibly for a class favorite from the ProductsThat Don't Exist.
+Include good reviews and bad reviews.
 </ul></details>
 <details><summary>Discuss trustworthiness and patterns in reviews</summary><ul>
 <li> Discuss any patterns you can recognize in the reviews.
 <li> Discuss which reviews seem the most trustworthy.
 Does everyone in class have the same opinions?
 </ul></details>
 <details><summary>Meta-exercise: AI reviewing AI reviews</summary><ul>
 <li> Have the AI review a product based on the reviews of other AI.
 Is the most recent AI review (the one based on other AI reviews) strange at all?
-Is there anything factually wrong in the latest reviews?
+Is there anything factually wrong in the latest review when compared to the originalproduct?
 </ul></details>
 <details><summary><b>Assignment: Review the Reviewers (AI comparison site)</b></summary><ul>
 <li> Create a website that reviews and compares different AI tools.
 Compare at least 3 similar AI tools.
 Use a table to compare capabilities.
+Include an icon for each compared element.
 <li> If the AI generates something funny while you are working, feel free to share it with the class.
 We're all looking to be inspired by the same kind of work that you are doing!
 </ul></details>